textpattern/textpattern.github.io/brand/user-docs-guide.md

 The documentation of panel and widget headers, and form control labels and options, would be difficult and confusing to readers if a single formatting convention were used.
 Part of the problem is the sentence-case convention used in interface strings and in editorial style.
 To account for this, a minimum of necessarily different formatting rules are needed here and against the other types of interface strings.
 It is the aforementioned balance between consistency and unobtrusiveness in writing.

-Capitalized single words
+Single words, capitalized
-: Normal
+: Formatting: Normal font weight
-: Example: ‘The Write panel.’
+: Example: The Write panel.

 Multiple words, no terminal punctuation
-: Bold
+: Formatting: `**Bold**` font weight
 : Example: The **Date format** setting.

 Full-sentence strings with terminal punctuation
-: Italic
+: Formatting: `*Italic*` font style
 : Example: The *Prevent widowed words in article titles?* preference.

 Form control options
-: Single quote marks
+: Formatting: Single quote marks
 : Example: Select ‘Yes’ from the drop-down options.

 ### Presentation element names

-The names of default and custom semantic elements, found on their respective panels (Themes, Sections, Pages, Forms, and Styles) under the Presentation section of the back end should always be formatted as bold-italic, for example:[^examples]
+Presentation elements refer to the names of default and custom semantic elements found under the Presentation section of Textpattern's back end; specifically Themes, Sections, Pages, Forms, and Styles.
+Presentation element names should always be formatted as bold-italic, for example:[^examples]

 The ***comments_display*** form.
-{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}
+{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

-Because some of these core elements have the name ***default***, you must be careful to use formatting in the proper context.
-Consider this example of doing it correctly:[^examples]
+Because some of these core elements use the same name for defaults, namely ***default*** (and mind that it's not capitalized when used as the proper noun), you must be careful to use formatting in the proper context.

+Consider this example of doing it correctly, where the first instance of 'default' is just an adjective, thus not formatted to distinguish it as an element name:[^examples]

 A default stylesheet, named ***default***, must exist.
 It will be created as an empty stylesheet on import if missing in the *styles* directory of a theme package.
-{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}
+{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

-In the *rare* case that you need to document lists of these things (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but *only* if the items in a given list are all strings of a single type and no other text.
+In the *rare* case you need to use lists of Presentation element names (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but *only* if the items in a given list are all strings of a single type and no other text.

 For example, the following is one of several actual lists of form names used in a themes documentation page.
-Everything is formatted correctly, from lead in setence, which provides the necessary context, to list items:[^examples]
+Everything is formatted correctly, from lead-in sentence (providing the necessary context) to list items:[^examples]

 Article forms:
 * article_listing
 * default
 * search_results
+{: style="width:90%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:2px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 If the list items were adulterated with normal text, the formatting would have to be used, for example: